-Figure 2.2 Girl sitting on a swing in equilibrium (a), FBD of the girl as isolated body (b), vector force diagram of equilibrium of the girl (c), FBD of the girl and her seat as isolated system (d), vector force diagram of equilibrium of the girl and seat as single system
+Figure 2.2 (a) Girl sitting on a swing in equilibrium. (b) FBD for the girl as the system. (c) Vector force diagram showing equilibrium of the girl. (d) FBD for the girl and her seat as the system.
+Vector force diagram showing equilibrium of the girl and the seat as the system.

 Scalar conditions of equilibrium

-It is obvious that all forces applied on a particle are concurrent at the particle itself providing a possibility of an ‘’exclusive’’ translational motion in case the resultant of those forces is not zero.
-The static equilibrium of a particle means practically that this particle is not able to move in translation and hence rotation does not play any role in a particle’s static equilibrium.
+All forces exerted on a particle are concurrent at the particle itself, which allows for the possibility of an “exclusive” translational motion if the resultant force is nonzero.
+However, the condition of static equilibrium of a particle means that it is undergoing translation, and a particle, by definition, cannot rotate.

-The mathematical condition of equilibrium is stated in equation (2.1) which is a vector condition.
-The transition to scalar equations is possible by expressing each vector in its Cartesian notation; this latter involves the scalar components of each vector force.
+The mathematical condition of equilibrium is stated in Equation (2.1), which is a vector condition.
+The transition to scalar equations is possible by expressing each vector in Cartesian notation, which involves the scalar components of each vector force.